Are you a guide, ready to push your career forward? Apply for a 57hours scholarship and pay for AMGA/IFMGA course fees and travel expenses.

 The moment I heard that Norie was officially an American Mountain Guide/IFMGA Guide, I teared up and was overwhelmed with pride.
 I texted some of the Brown Girls Climb crew and later shared her speech from the pinning ceremony.
 Norie’s achievement was our achievement because she represents the beautiful intersections of her identities.

-We believe it’s hard to be what you can’t see.
 When women see other women guiding, they can see themselves as guides.
 Seeing people of color recreating outdoors makes it easier for other people of color to take the first step toward exploring outdoor spaces.

 Our first 57hours Guide Education Fund scholarship recipient, Anthony Leong, captures this sentiment perfectly in his recent article, Let the Teaching Be the Guide.